markphelps/optional/README.md

 ### Golden Files

-If changing the API you may need to update the [golden files](https://medium.com/soon-london/testing-with-golden-files-in-go-7fccc71c43d3) for your tests to pass by running `go test ./cmd/optional/... -update`.
+If changing the API you may need to update the [golden files](https://medium.com/soon-london/testing-with-golden-files-in-go-7fccc71c43d3) for your tests to pass by running:

+`go test ./cmd/optional/... -update`.